-Frontline staff Frontline staff in Customer Service and staff who have direct contact with customers are responsible for clarifying the complaint and attempting to resolve customers' issues in the first instance.
-If they are unable to resolve the complaint or if the issue should be escalated, they will refer the complaint to the appropriate team leader, coordinator or manager.
-Team Leaders and Coordinators Will assist frontline staff to find a solution or support managers if the issue needs assessment or investigation.
-Managers Managers are responsible for managing assessment or investigations about an issue if it cannot be resolved by the frontline staff.
-This includes communicating timeframes, next steps, outcomes and escalation avenues to complainants.
+Frontline staff Are responsible for clarifying the complaint and attempting to resolve customers' issues in the first instance.
+If they are unable to resolve the complaint or if the issue should be escalated, they will refer the complaint to the appropriate team leader, coordinator, or manager.
+Team Leaders Will assist frontline staff to find a solution or support managers and coordinators if the issue needs further assessment or investigation.
+Managers & Coordinators Managers & coordinators are responsible for managing assessment or investigations about an issue if it cannot be resolved by the frontline staff.
+This includes communicating timeframes, next steps, final outcomes, and escalation avenues to complainants.
 Manager Business Enablement Oversees the Complaints Policy on behalf of Council, including processes and procedures.
-Works with Coordinator Customer Service, managers and directors to coordinate complaints which undergo internal review.
-Directors Directors who have not been involved in or are not the subject of a complaint are responsible for performing an internal review.
+Works with Coordinator Customer Service and Senior Council Officers to coordinate internal review complaints.
+Manager Integrity Responsible for oversight of Customer Protocol process and register.
+Senior Council Officers Senior Council Officers who have not been involved in or are not the subject of a complaint are responsible for performing an internal review and recommending application of Customer Protocols.
 This may include managing investigations and making recommendations to the CEO.
 Chief Executive Officer (CEO) The CEO encourages an environment where complaints are handled fairly and comprehensively and acts on complaints reporting data.
 Oversees any complaint that is made against a direct report to the CEO.
 Councillors Councillors are responsible for ensuring all complaints received from members of the community are directed to the Mayor and Councillor support staff to record.